daphne-eu/daphne/doc/Codegen.md

 called with the `--lower-ew` flag and the current file as input, the output of that, in addition to the file itself, is piped to `FileCheck`. `FileCheck` uses the comments in the `.mlir` file to check for certain conditions, e.g., `//
-CHECK-NOT: daphne.ewAdd` look through the IR and fails if `daphne.ewAdd` can be found.
+CHECK-NOT: daphne.ewAdd` looks through the IR and fails if `daphne.ewAdd` can be found.
 These `llvm-lit` tests are all run by the `codegen` testcase in `test/compiler/lowering/Codegen.cpp`.